joeky888/dotfile/Software/Software.md

 =====
 * Hardware-accelerated
 * Support "Ctrl + T" New Tab
-* Support "Alt + Enter / F11" Full Screen
+* Full Screen mode
 * Customizable hotkeys
 * Pre-defined hotkeys from similar softwares are included, e.g. vscode has an optional vi binding switcher
 * Customizable theming and configurable font-Family
 * Always use simple English
-* Colorful output in the debug console (Logcat), Red -> Error, Yellow -> Warning
+* Colored level logger in the debug console (Logcat-like), Red -> Error, Yellow -> Warning
 * i18n/i10n
 * Support Private Tabs/Windows
 * Cross Platform
-* Less dependencies
+* Less dependencies without FFI
 * Progress bar
 * Built-in shell
 * Variable encryption
 * TUI/GUI dashboard and resource monitor
+  * Hardware-accelerated visualization
-  * Google image "大數據可視化"
+  * Google image "Data visualization" for ideas
-* Sci-Fi User interface and dark theme, such as "Circle SeekBar"
+* Sci-Fi User interface and dark theme, such as "Sci-fi circle SeekBar loading"
 * Smooth scrolling
 * Can limit cpu/gpu/network usage
 * 4:3 16:9 16:10 18:9 supported
 * 4k and 8k resolution supported
-* An audio reminder sound after a job done (or a process finished)
+* A sound reminder after a job done (or a process finished)
-* GUI but command line is also available for shell scripting
+* A GUI but a split command-line version is also available for shell scripting
 * Configuration files are all backward-compatible
 * Configuration files are sharing same columns with command args, like `mpv --volume=100` and `volume=100` in conf
 * Configuration files support variables, system variables and if-else statements
 * Allow to install extensions
 * Responsive UI design for all device
-* Call external programs/commands
+* Get some help from optional external programs/commands calls
 * Current status / Connection status, like (Green)Good, (Red)Bad
-* Stripped binary (upx-ed)
+* Stripped binary (upx)
 * Auto updater
 * Multiple users Co-op
 * Rewards/Praising for user's hard work